Ocrim93/Bond-Spreads-Strategy/README.md

 	-- conda env create -f requirements.yml
 # Statistical Arbitrage

 By looking at pairs trading for 10Y vs 5Y US Treasury bonds.
-The strategy exploits the stationary behavior of the spread, range bound and when there is high volatility.\
+The strategy exploits the stationary behavior of the spread, range bound and when there is high volatility.\ The risk measure for yield curve spread trades is DV01 (dollar value of a basis point).
+As the back leg DV01 is greater than the front lef DV01, one must calculate a hedge ratio to result in a DV01 neutral position.
 Pipeline:
 ##
 <ol>